Vantage celebrates its 40th anniversary this year!

 Back on the ship this afternoon, we’ll gather for a chocolate making demonstration and tasting.

 Today we wake up in Amsterdam to discover the city’s WWII history on a walking tour of the Jewish Quarter.
 See the Hollandsche Schouwburg National Holocaust Memorial, which was used by the German occupying forces as a collection center for Jews.
 From here, tens of thousands of women and men were deported to concentration and extermination camps.
 It is now a place of commemoration.
 We’ll also view the Portuguese Synagogue and Amsterdam’s UNESCO-listed 17th century canal ring.

 Lunch is back onboard, with afternoon shuttle service back into Amsterdam.
-If you’re interested in visiting the Anne Frank House, you’ll want to make a request with our Concierge months before your trip departs — tickets sell out quickly.
+If you’re interested in visiting the Anne Frank House, you’ll want to make a request with our Destination Manager months before your trip departs — tickets sell out quickly.
 This evening, we’ll hear another lecture before dinner onboard.